polygonben/polygonben.github.io/_posts/CTFs/2023-07-10-Chill-Hack.md

 ### Executing payload

 I tried to make the `revshell.sh` executable with `chmod`, however, for some reason - this didn't work.
-Instead I restored to the below for execution.
+Instead I resorted to the below for execution.

 [![15](/assets/images/ChillHack/15.png)](/assets/images/ChillHack/15.png){: .full}